Chapter 5: Meshing the points

 Building a Mesh

-In the Advanced settings, the Interpolation setting helps with the filling of gaps in the model.
-If the interpolation is disabled, gaps in the model remain gaps in the final 3D data.
-With this option enabled, the software will fill most of the gaps relying on the Dense Point Cloud.
-Some gaps can remain.
-The Extrapolated option will generate a gap-less model, but the accuracy is therefore not very high.
+In the Advanced settings, the Interpolation setting helps to fill gaps in the model.
+If interpolation is disabled, gaps in the model will remain gaps in the final 3D data.
+With this option enabled, the software will fill most gaps using the dense point cloud.
+Some gaps may remain.
+The Extrapolated option will produce a gapless model, but the accuracy will not be very high.

 Seeing the model